AKapich/clustermatic/README.md

     - `OPTICS`
     - `SpectralClustering`
 - **Optimization Methods**: Includes Bayesian optimization and random search for hyperparameter tuning.
+- **Flexible Preprocessing**: Allows users to customize how the data is meant to be preprocessed, adjusting methods such as scaling, normalization, and dimensionality reduction.
 - **Evaluation Metrics**: Supports evaluation with `silhouette`, `calinski_harabasz`, and `davies_bouldin` scores.
 - **Report Generation**: Generates reports in HTML format after optimization.